Taw Valley Brewery :: Devon :: Small batch craft beers hand made with care

 ~ A 'proper job' micro-brewery ~

 We brew on an old-school stainless steel rig.
-It can crank out about 1,000 pints each run and at full capacity (with lots of tea) we can brew twice a fortnight.
+It cranks out about 1,000 pints each run and at full capacity (with lots of tea) we can brew twice a fortnight.
 We're proud to be a proper micro-brewery (technically a 'nano-brewery') - small batches of real 'craft' ale in traditional casks or conditioned in the bottle.
 All hand made with care here in Devon.

 Our core range: